 Closed Day #4-5 Will not be made up, blizzard bag assignments sent by email

-Closed Day #6+ Days will be made up on May 24, 25 and 29 as necessary
+Closed Day #6+ Days will be made up on the three weekdays following the last day of school as necessary

 McGuffey classrooms will be providing light “blizzard bags” for every child if we are closed for Days 4 and 5.
 The activities will be oriented towards practice, practical life, and enrichment with the goal of providing a bit of structure and fun.
 No blizzard bags will be provided for days 6 and beyond since these days will be made up in actual school days.